N-Haitu31/holbertonschool-shell/io_redirections_and_filters/README.md

 3-twofiles : Display the content of /etc/passwd and /etc/hosts.

-4-lastlines : Display the last 10 lines of /etc/passwd
+4-lastlines : Display the last 10 lines of /etc/passwd.

+5-firstlines : Display the first 10 lines of /etc/passwd.